Kritrim-Technologies/linkedin_api/README.md

 # Linkedin_API

 [`libkedin_API`](https://github.com/bi-kash/linkedin_api) is an linkedin scrapper for getting information out of linkedin using its voager api.
-If you would like assistance with using the tradelib you can email us at bikashtimsina76@gmail.com.
+If you would like assistance with using the this, you can email us at bikashtimsina76@gmail.com.

 # Installation instruction
 1. Assumption is you already have python3 installed on your machine